JordiCarreraVentura/fastapi_endpoint_template/README.md

 # FastAPI endpoint template

+A FastAPI endpoint template that can be cloned and/or forked to create new endpoints based off the simple one implemented here.

 # Installation

 We assume Python, `pip`, and `git` are installed, as well as an internet connection.